Google banks on AI edge to catch up to cloud rivals Amazon and Microsoft

 TLDR

-• Google Cloud CEO Thomas Kurian argues proprietary AI chips and models are the lever to close market share gap on AWS and Azure.
+• Google Cloud CEO Thomas Kurian argues proprietary TPUs and integrated AI software are the structural lever to close the gap on AWS and Azure.

 Key Takeaways

-• Google’s advantage claim rests on vertical integration: owning the chip (TPU), the model (Gemini), and the cloud layer simultaneously.
+• The bet is vertical integration: own the accelerator, the model runtime, and the cloud service layer together.

 Hacker News Comment Review